AndrewHancock/MiniJava-compiler/README.md

 =====
 The MiniJava compiler is a Maven project.
 With Maven and the JDK installed executate the following:
 `mvn clean install`
+For some IDEs, such as Eclipse, you may need to copy the generated source code from the directory target/generated-sources/javacc/frontend/generated to src/main/java/frontend/generated when re-generating the grammar sources.